Loyalty Program Marketing Strategy

 Create a Shared Vision

-In a true customer-centric organization, the vision has to be clear and – equally important – embraced at all levels by all employees.
+In a truly customer-centric organization, the vision has to be clear and – equally important – embraced at all levels by all employees.
 Some key concepts:

 - Over-invest in coordination across all functions.
 Make sure everyone understands program objectives, strategies, areas of departmental impact and associated expenditures.